… a real-life but simply personal guide. (Updated August 2026)

 A Café … Plus

 I’ve a lot of time for The Bite up in Emmer Green (the same row of shops as Budgens) – it is consistently reliable and offers good quality, relatively straight-forward, food and drink.
-Mainly, I only have cuppas, but there are plenty of regulars calling in for breakfasts and lunches.
+I use it very frequently and, mainly, I only have cuppas – but there are plenty of regulars calling in for breakfasts and lunches.
 A loyal local clientele says a huge amount about how good a place is.
-The owners – who’ve been there for over eleven years now – do what they do excellently.
-I’d say they bring to it far more than just good food and drink.
-I don’t think it’s an exaggeration to say it is a café that’s an asset for the local community.
+The owners do what they do very, very well.
+Their Punjabi-cuisine-themed curry nights once or twice a month are consistently excellent too – our most recent experience was April 2026.
+Be aware that you do need to book in advance!

 And yes, I know that it’s not really Caversham (c.f.
-The Flowing Spring and The Moderation mentioned below), but Loddon Brewery in Dunsden is a short walk from Caversham Park/Emmer Green.
-At their Tapyard, as well as beer, you can get a coffee, tea, hot chocolate and cakes.
-And there’s a small but thoughtfully stocked farm shop on site too.
-I think of it as a really good resource if I’m walking in that direction.
-(I can’t comment on their bottled or canned beers as I’ve only ever drunk Loddon beers on tap in pubs.)
+The Flowing Spring mentioned below), but Loddon Brewery in Dunsden is only a short way from Caversham Park/Emmer Green.
+At their Tap Yard, as well as their own (in our view excellent) beer, you can get a coffee, tea, hot chocolate and cakes.
+And there’s a small but well chosen (in our view) range of more substantial meals cooked on site too.
+There’s also a thoughtfully stocked farm shop – and let’s not forget the ‘specials’ (events; offers) they often have.
+Overall, I think of it as a really good resource.

 Mainly Restaurants

-(And as a simple takeaway, Ready Tasty, (Henley Road, the row of shops over the way from the top of Donkin Hill) has always been a good bet for fish ‘n’ chips.)
+Ready Tasty, (Henley Road, the row of shops over the way from the top of Donkin Hill) has always been good for takeaway fish ‘n’ chips.

-And talking of pubs across the borderline, The Flowing Spring, on the road to Henley, just after the roundabout to Sonning, scores very highly indeed for food and for drink.
-This Free House specialises in meals for people with dietary needs, whether food intolerances such as gluten or dairy (every menu item shows any allergens present) or a lifestyle preference.
-(The wide range of vegetarian and vegan offerings they have on the menu is a huge plus point for several friends.)
-The Flowing Spring is a firm favourite – and hey, it very nearly qualifies as being in Caversham.
+The Flowing Spring, on the road to Henley, just after the roundabout to Sonning, continues (June 2026) to score very highly with us for unpretentious food and for drink.
+This free house specializes in meals for people with dietary needs, whether food intolerances such as gluten or dairy (every menu item shows any allergens present) or a lifestyle preference.
+(The good range of vegetarian and vegan offerings they have on the menu is a huge plus point for several friends.)
+It’s certainly a favourite – and hey, it very nearly qualifies as being in Caversham.

 Just Gimme A Drink

-In contrast to The Moderation and The Flowing Spring mentioned above, which I normally visit for food and drink, in recent years The Fox and Hounds (Gosbrook Road) has – for me – come to shine as a pub.
+And in contrast to The Flowing Spring mentioned above, which I normally visit for food and drink, in recent years The Fox and Hounds (Gosbrook Road) has – for me – come to shine as a pub.
 I know there’s food available but this is the place I think of if I just want a drink.
-No driving needed, no lifts, no taxis … this is a good pub in the heart of Caversham.
-Sorted.
+No driving needed, no lifts, no taxis … this is a very good pub in the heart of Caversham.
 And they change the (wide) range of beers on offer regularly too.
+(Last used in March 2026.)
+Add in Loddon’s Tap Yard, mentioned above under ‘A Café … Plus’, and there you go … sorted!